Our Favourite AnchoragesSome of our favourite stops!

 The Whitsunday Islands have enough anchorages to keep you busy for months of happy sailing!
 So you can include some on your itinerary, here are a few of our favourites with recommended snorkelling sites either at your anchorage or just a short dinghy ride away.
 The five resort islands in the Whitsundays also welcome visiting yachts.
 A reasonable fee includes a mooring or marina berth and the freedom to enjoy the guest facilities of the resort.
 Each island resort’s ambience and facilities is different and that means more variety for you!
 Your Queensland Yacht Charter vessel has a comprehensive folder with all these details and more.
 Bookings at least 24 hours in advance are needed, either by a simple radio call to QYC or direct to the resort.

 Smallest of the resort islands.
 Named “Daydream” after his yacht, Paddy Lee Murray stopped here on a world cruise in the 1930’s and went no further!
-After an extensive renovation, Daydream Island will be opening their doors this April 2019.
+After an extensive renovation, Daydream Island has re-opened their doors.
 A great resort to visit with the family.

 Blue Pearl Bay is a beautiful Bay with a great sandy beach and stunning underwater scenery.
 Frequented by many day boats, it can be a busy anchorage until mid/late afternoon when it virtually becomes deserted.
 The bay has 7 moorings all with a 2hr time limit.